‘DWTS’s’ Peta Murgatroyd Teases Another Baby With Maksim Chmerkovskiy

 “I came from a pretty small one that was scattered all over the world,” she said of her family life, “so to come into a Russian household like this one – I sort of just claimed about 50 family members, so it’s great.”

-The latest family and baby talk from Peta and Maksim comes shortly after Inquisitr reported that the dancer shared the most adorable photo with her 1-year-old son on her Instagram account as she got ready to head out to a dance event.
+The latest family and baby talk from Peta and Maksim comes shortly after Inquisitr reported that the dancer shared the most adorable photo with her one-year-old son on her Instagram account as she got ready to head out to a dance event.

 The adorable snap showed Murgatroyd posing with little Shai, who had his long hair tied up into a ponytail while smiling for the camera.